Welcome to

 Limitations

-• If your exclusion rules exclude all items at the source, the scan will fail and the job will be aborted.
-If your exclusion rules exclude all items within only one or more folders, the job will run, but those folders will fail to be created on the destination during migration.
+• If exclusion rules exclude all items at the source, the scan will fail and the job will be aborted.
+If exclusion rules exclude all items within only one or more folders, the job will run, but those folders will fail to be created on the destination during migration.

 • Only PCRE/POSIX based regex/glob patterns (more specifically rclone recognized patterns) are supported.